RMS Parthia (1947): History

 With the arrival of the 1960s however, commercial jet planes began to dominate the transatlantic passenger trade and steamship companies increasingly found it difficult to compete.
 On 16 October 1961 Parthia was withdrawn from service after her final arrival at Liverpool.
 She was purchased for £705,000 by the P&O group, largely it was thought to prevent her falling into the hands of a competitor as had happened to the Media.
 P&O allocated the ship to its New Zealand Shipping Company subsidiary which employed the ship, renamed SS Remuera, on the London to Auckland New Zealand route.
 The ship was refitted at the Alexander Stephen shipyard on the Clyde as a one class ship for 350 passengers, replacing the 33-year-old Rangitiki and Rangitata.
 Again however, the ship was a financial millstone to her owners, being a steamship in a fleet of motor ships.
 In 1964 P&O transferred her to another subsidiary, the Eastern and Australian Steamship Company.
-Renamed Aramac the ship was converted for cruising and served in this capacity until 1969 when she was definitively withdrawn from service and sold for scrap which was completed in Taiwan in 1970.
+Renamed Aramac the ship was converted for cruising and served in this capacity until 1969 when she was definitively withdrawn from service and sold for scrap.
+She arrived in Kaohsiung on 22 November 1969 and was fully scrapped by the end of 1970.